MohamedSaidSallam/MALTrelloCardGenerator/README.md

 [![GitHub Release][github_release_badge]][github_release_link]
 [![License][license-image]][license-url]

-A chrome extension that copies data from an open MAL page then paste it in a trello card.
-Copied Data Highlights(Title, Score, Episodes count, cover image url, ...).
+A chrome extension that copies data from an open MAL page then paste it into a Trello card.
+Copied Data Highlights(Title, Score, Episodes count, cover image URL, ...).

 > Refresh Trello if it was open before installing the extension